godotengine/godot-docs/learning/features/animation/introduction_2d.rst

 sprite for this tutorial and click on the key button.

-As we don't have a track already set up for the transform/location property, Godot asks, wether it should set it up for us.
+As we don't have a track already set up for the transform/location property, Godot asks, whether it should set it up for us.
 Click on "Create".

 This creates a new track and our very first keyframe at the beginning of